 The nose plug was born as a way to protect the women from the other tribes by making them ugly.

-However, this custom will soon be gone and forgotten, as it hasn’t been practised on anyone born after 1970.
+However, this custom will soon be gone and forgotten, as it hasn’t been practiced on anyone born after 1970.

 Lip plates are worn by both women and men in many different countries across the world, all for different reasons.

 In some countries the largest lip plates are worn by the best war chiefs, in others it represents maturity and a sign that a girl has become a woman and is ready for marriage.

 The head was considered the most sacred part of the body, and because tattooing caused ‘blood to run’, the tattoo craftsmen, or “tohunga-ta-oko”, were very tapu persons.

 All high-ranking Māori were tattooed, and those who went without tattoos were seen as persons of no social status.